wp-plugins/tpg-get-posts/trunk/readme.txt

 * fields.
 This is a comma separated list of fields to show, taken right from the [wp_posts database table fields](http://codex.wordpress.org/Database_Description/2.7#Table:_wp_posts).
 The default is "post_title, post_content".

 * fields_classes.
 Another comma separated list that lets you assign a class to each of the fields specified above, which will be provided via a <span> tag wrapped around the field.
-The default value for this list is "post_title_class".
 The default classes are p_title_class, p_content_class.
-The metadata has a class of p_metadata_class.
+The metadata has a class of p_metadata_class, but cannot be overridden at this time.

 A couple of examples: